Ásta Birna Gunnarsdóttir

-Ásta Birna Gunnarsdóttir (born 29 October 1984) is an Icelandic team handball player.
-She plays on the Icelandic national team, and participated at the 2011 World Women's Handball Championship in Brazil.
+Ásta Birna Gunnarsdóttir (born 29 October 1984) is an Icelandic former team handball player.
+She played on the Icelandic national team, and participated at the 2011 World Women's Handball Championship in Brazil, the 2010 European Championship in Denmark/Norway, and the 2012 European Women's Handball Championship in Serbia.

+She played for entire career at Fram, where she won the Icelandic Women's Handball Cup in 2010 and the Icelandic Championship in 2013.
+She retired in 2016.